e-arts/e-arts/README.md

 2. linting the proect.
 3. testing the project via pytest
 4. building a docker image and pushing it to Dockerhub --> after completion, automatic changes in the infrastructure repo
-5. ArgoCD detects changes in the repo and syncs the new desired state
+5. ArgoCD detects changes in the config-repo and syncs the new desired state
 6. release of the new version in Kubernetes

-## GitOps Workflow (desired state)
+#### GitOps Workflow

 ![GitOpsWorkflow](/ressources/GitOpsWorkflow.png)